 By Ian Fraser

-Ever since its failures as a regulator first became widely apparent with the collapse of Northern Rock in September 2007, the UK’s Financial Services Authority has shown a remarkable lack of enthusiasm for rooting out financial crime, and very little introspection or contrition about its own pre-crisis performance.
+Ever since its failures as a regulator were revealed by the collapse of Northern Rock in September 2007, the UK’s Financial Services Authority has shown a remarkable lack of enthusiasm for rooting out financial crime, and very little introspection or contrition about its own pre-crisis performance.

 The reported attempts to brush the 2008 near wipe-out of Royal Bank of Scotland under the carpet, via a 450-page report blaming RBS’s failure on the ‘global financial crisis’ and Johnny Cameron, its ex-head of investment banking, while skirting around the roles of chief executive Sir Fred Goodwin and chairman Sir Tom McKillop, is just another symptom of the culture of cover-up and denial that renders the Canary Wharf-based institution useless.